0xsquid/cosmos-contracts/contracts/multicall/README.md

 `replacer` value is equals to a path to `amount` field inside bank message.
 This field will be replaced with fetched contract balance of `uosmo` coin.
 Numbers in the path are equal to an index in the array.

 ## Fallback address
-Fallback address is an optional field that must be set only when `ibc_tracking` call action is selected, otherwise it can be null.
+Fallback address is an optional field that could be set for:
+- ibc error recovery when `ibc_tracking` action is enabled
+- local funds recovery in case of contract execution failure, e.g. multicall contract was trying to perform a swap and failed because of price change - so instead of forwarding dex error multicall contract will recover all owned funds to the specified fallback address.
+Note: if fallback address is not set or there is no funds to recover - the contract will forward an error.

 ## Example calls